Skip to main content

 Mapping and reorganising the HSE Centre

-As we move to a new structure with health regions, changes have been made to the HSE Centre.
+As we move to a new structure with health regions, changes have been made to the HSE Centre to support the health regions.
+The mapping of HSE Centre staff to the new structures will be concluded by the end of November.

 Read more about staff transition arrangements

-The HSE Centre will operate as the HSE's governing body, with a newly-defined relationship with the health regions.
-The purpose of the HSE Centre will be to support health regions to fulfil the functions of Planning, Enablement, Performance and Assurance (PEPA).
+The purpose of the HSE Centre is to support health regions to deliver health and social care services for patients and service users.
+The centre will fulfil the functions of Planning, Enablement, Performance and Assurance (PEPA).

-The HSE Senior Leadership Team will include the 6 Regional Executive Officers (REOs) and national directors for the following areas:
+The HSE Senior Leadership Team includes the 6 Regional Executive Officers (REOs) and national directors for the following areas:

 • National services and schemes